 Circular Economy

 Treating wastewater in Australia produces three million tons of sludge which must be treated and disposed of.
 The process is responsible for 50% of the total operating costs of wastewater treatment plants.
-A researcher from the University of Technology Sydney has developed a new treatment technology that would not only reduce the amount of waste by a third but also recover energy from the sludge itself.
-The end product would also be safer biosolids for fertilizer than currently being produced.
-Huan Liu estimates that if the technology were applied to wastewater treatment plant in NSW alone, it would save taxpayers an estimated $5 million a year.
-The estimated payback time would be less than one year, while the benefits for plants and society will be lasting.
-She estimates that the technology is being commercialized and is being used by the Australian Water Industry.
+A new treatment technology would reduce the amount of waste by a third also recovering energy from the sludge itself.

 Read Full articleCreating a long-lasting platform to map the future of energy